Court orders release of Russian mom convicted of taking kids

 Osipova, who has been imprisoned since her 2017 arrest, sought her release because she had already served the maximum three-year prison sentence allowed on the remaining count.
 She filed an emergency appeal after Melgren did not immediately free her.

 The federal appeals panel told Melgren on Wednesday to order her release and schedule a date for resentencing via videoconferencing.

-It also “strongly” encouraged him to consider releasing her to the custody of her mother and stepfather in New York pending resentencing.
+Pursuant to that appeals court decision, Melgren directed on Thursday the U.S, Probation Office to “expeditiously” prepare the paperwork necessary for Osipova to be released from federal prison.
+He also scheduled her resentencing for Jan.
+8 via videoconferencing.

 Her attorney, Craig Divine, did not immediately return an email message Thursday seeking comment.